5jt/dyalog-cookbook/manuscript/structure.md

 W> If you also see containers `SALT_Data` ignore them.
 They are part of how the Dyalog editor updates script files.

-We can use MyApp.dyapp anytime to recreate the app as a workspace.
+We have converted the saved workspace to a DYAPP that assembles the workspace from DYALOGs.
+We can use `MyApp.dyapp` anytime to recreate the app as a workspace.
 But we have not saved a workspace.
+We will always assemble a workspace from scripts.